 Integrated Pest Management (IPM)

 Insect pests can cause major crop loss or contamination if not managed timely.
-We are generally very careful about choosing the right insecticide, but we forget to check the condition of the spray equipment that leads to insect control failure even with the best of products.
+People are generally careful about choosing the right insecticide, but forget to check the condition of the spray equipment.
+This can lead insect control failure even when using the best of products.
 Poor spray application can also result in wasted products.
 Here are some quick reminders as the summer season starts.

 - Select the most appropriate sprayer based on insecticide label recommendations.
 Insecticides are available in a range of formulations, from liquids to dusts, emulsifiable concentrate to wettable granules.
 Some insecticides may not need any separate equipment as they are injected through the drip irrigation system for uniform application.
 Many new backpack sprayers have battery-operated pumps (Hudson Battery Power Sprayer, Solo 475-B Professional, Chapin 63985 4-Gallon Wide Mouth Sprayer, etc) that can provide good coverage with insecticides inside dense canopy.